universitetslektor vid Centrum för genusvetenskap

 I grew up in Uppsala, Sweden, and studied at Uppsala university, where I focused my studies on literature and history.
 I also took a few courses at other universities, including one semester in Ireland and one in France as a student.
 Then, in 2003, I was accepted into the Ph.D. programme in the Department of Literature at Uppsala University.
 In 2008, I earned my Ph.D. with a thesis in which I discussed normativity and subversions regarding gender and sexuality in a selection of works by the canonized, turn-of-the-twentieth-century Swedish author August Strindberg.

 Post-Ph.D., my research interests in Swedish nineteenth- and twentieth-century literature were widened to include Europe’s entire northern sphere (often referred to as Scandinavia or the Nordic), and my interest in queer theory was extended to animal studies, intersectionality, interdisciplinarity, posthumanism, new materialism, education and knowledge-production.
 In 2009, I received a one-year research scholarship from Humanistiska Kungliga Vetenskapssamfundet i Uppsala [The Royal Society for the Humanities in Uppsala] for a project about human-animal transformations in Nordic, modern literature.
 In 2010, I became affiliated with the Humanimal research group at the Center for Gender Research at Uppsala University, and in 2011, I was granted additional funding for my project, this time from the Marcus and Amalia Wallenberg Foundation.
 Moreover, in 2012 I joined gender researchers Jacob Bull (geography) and Pär Segerdahl (philosophy) to begin working on the project “Becoming Human – Gender Theory and Animals in a More-Than-Human World”, financed by Sweden’s National Research Council.
 In this project, I continue to study literary human-animal transformations, and I have specifically engaged in developing methods that makes it possible to read such motifs, not as merely fantastic depictions, but as sources of knowledge about the human-animal relationship.
 Authorships that are included in this study are August Strindberg (Swedish), Aino Kallas (Finnish-Estonian), Karen Blixen (Danish) and Sjón (Icelandic), among others.
-Since 2016, I am on of three project-leaders for the research-node “Vetenskap, Validering, Partiella perspektiv” (Science, Validation, Partial Perspectives) at the Department of Literature at Uppsala university.
+Since 2016, I am on of three project-leaders for the research-node “Vetenskap, Validering, Partiella perspektiv: Kunskapsproduktion Bortom Normerna” (Science, Validation, Partial Perspectives: Knowledge Production Beyond the Norms) at the Department of Literature at Uppsala university.
+Since 2014, I am also an associate member of New Zealand center for human-animal studies.

 Since 2002, I have published numerous articles, essays and reviews in Swedish and English, in research journals such as NORA: Nordic journal for feminist and gender research; Contagion: Journal of Culture, Mimesis, and Violence; and lambda nordica: Nordic journal of lgbtq-studies.
 Moreover, I edited the special issue “Djur” [Animals] in lambda nordica in 2011 and co-edited the Nordic collaboration Queera läsningar: Litteraturvetenskap möter queerteori [Queer Readings.
 Literary Scholarship Meets Queer Theory] in 2012, as well as the international anthology Exploring the Animal Turn.
 Human-Animal Relations in Science, Society and Culture (Pufendorf Institute, Lund University: Lund, 2014).
 Since 2011, I have been the book editor of lambda nordica.

 Starting in 2005, I have taught, tutored and supervised on all levels in literature, rhetorics and gender research.
 I have also been involved in the didactic program for school-teachers.
-In 2009, I was one of the initiators of the Queer Seminar at Uppsala University, and in 2008– 2010, I was a member of the executive committee of the Swedish Literary Society.
+In 2009, I was one of the initiators of the Queer Seminar at Uppsala University, and in 2008–2010, I was a member of the executive committee of the Swedish Literary Society.
 Moreover, I was an affiliated researcher at The Hugo Valentin Centre at Uppsala University in 2010– 2012, where I coordinated the network DINO (Diversity in Nordic Literatures), and also organized the international conference “Ambiguities, Alternatives, Alterations – transforming Nordic literatures”.
 In 2011–2013, I was active as a representative in the society lambda nordica, and in 2012– 2014, I was a member of DINO’s steering committee.
 Since 2012, I have been a member of the working group for the Karin Westman Berg scholarship at Uppsala University, and in 2013– 2014, I was an affiliated researcher in the “Exploring the animal turn” group at the Pufendorf Collegium for Advanced Scholars at Lund University in Sweden.
-Since 2014, I co-coordinate the Humanimal research group at the Center for Gender Research at Uppsala University.
-2014 was also the year that I earned the title of associate professorship.
+Between 2014-2016, I co-coordinated the Humanimal research group at the Center for Gender Research at Uppsala University.
+In 2014 I earned the title of associate professorship.

 For more information about me, please download the combined CV and List of Publications on this page.
 Also visit me on www.academia.edu, where you can download most of my work.